Definition and General Guidelines for Credit-Bearing Courses with Service-Learning Components

 Defining Academic Service-Learning at HKBU

-- In addition to the academic learning outcomes prescribed in the syllabus, courses with service-learning components will include additional common learning outcomes.
-Students will
+- In addition to meeting the learning outcomes prescribed in course syllabi, subjects with service-learning components have common learning outcomes.
+Through community interaction, innovative and meaningful service, and critical reflection on experience, students will

-- Identify ways to strengthen generic competencies and professional skills.
+- Identify ways to strengthen professional skills and generic competencies (e.g., creativity, communication, problemsolving, and teamwork).

 - A course with service-learning components can be:

 - A GE Level 3 Capstone Course targeting Year 3 or 4 students from any disciplines - Capstone courses allow students to draw upon the knowledge they have obtained throughout their studies and combine it with relevant service work in the community.

 - A course offered by a department to students majoring/minoring in the programme or as a free elective – These courses intend to target students with certain academic backgrounds or more in-depth knowledge of a particular subject.

 - The course can last for one to two semesters and the service can take place during or outside lecture hours.